-Students are requested to report any form of bullying, if it occurs.
+5.7 Students: Students are asked to report any form of bullying, whether it occurs inside or outside of the Academy or online.
 This applies to themselves as victims, or if they become aware of it happening to someone else.